mbr/pgdb-rs/pgdb/README.md

 # pgdb

-A small Rust to create and run ephemeral Postgres databases, typically used as unit test fixtures.
+A small Rust library to create and run ephemeral Postgres databases, typically used as unit test fixtures.

 ## Quick start